-ppb: micrograms per liter or parts per billion - or one ounce in 7,350,000 gallons of water.
+ppb: micrograms per liter (ug/L) or parts per billion - or one ounce in 7,350,000 gallons of water.

-ppm: milligrams per liter or parts per million - or one ounce in 7,350 gallons of water.
+ppm: milligrams per liter (mg/L) or parts per million - or one ounce in 7,350 gallons of water picocuries per liter (pCi/L): picocuries per liter is a measure of the radioactivity in water na: not applicable.